How to use the PE & Sports premium in Oxford, South East

 - providing staff professional development, appropriate training and mentoring to support and enhance them teach PE and sport more impactfully to all Oxford pupils, and embed physical activity across your Oxford primary

-- taking on qualified sports coaches and PE specialists to work alongside teachers to enhance or extend current opportunities offered to Oxford pupils
+- taking on qualified sports coaches and PE specialists to support and work alongside teachers to enhance or extend current opportunities offered to Oxford pupils

 Broader and wider Oxford experience of a fuller range of sports and activities offered to all Oxford pupils, for instance by:

-- introducing a newer range of physical activities and sports (such as fitness, dance or yoga lessons) to engender encouragement of more Oxford pupils to take sport and physical activities
+- introducing a newer range of sports and physical activities (such as fitness, dance or yoga lessons) to engender encouragement of more Oxford pupils to take sport and physical activities

-- to partner alongside other primary schools to provide sports and physical activities and clubs
+- to partner alongside other primary schools to provide physical activities, sports and clubs

 Increased Oxford participation in sport that is competitive, for instance by:

-- increasing and actively encouraging Oxford pupils’ participation in the School Games
+- proactive encouragement and an increase of Oxford pupils’ participation in the School Games

-- Coordinating, entering and organising more South East tournaments and competitions within the Oxford school or across the Oxford area, to include those organised and run by sporting organisations
+- Entering, coordinating and organising more South East tournaments and competitions within the Oxford school or across the Oxford area, including those organised and run by sporting organisations

 Accountability in Oxford, South East